Something is not quite with the batteries, but it might not be the batteries! But then again, it could be the batteries.

 - Waking up early and to catch the battery state before the sun appeared, showed the batteries at 504 Ah, meaning they dropped 21 Ah over a 9 hours.
 The fridge was on, as was the computer and modem and the iPhone was charging, but everything else was off (technically the inverter was on but nothing was connected).
 The average energy consumed was 2.5 Amps per hour.
 Not bad.

 - It was a dark day, and I was working on the truck during the day, and let’s just say at the end of the day and the end of the sun the batteries were at 500 Ah.

 - One hour and 30 minutes later the batteries were at 496 Ah, which is aligned with the 2.5 Amps per hour.
 As I headed to bed, 2 hours later, the batteries were at 491 Ah.

 - Getting up late and with the Sun already up, some eleven hours later, the batteries were at 482 Ah, which is good, but guessing this includes about 2 hours of Sun.

 - Another 2 hours later, with about 13 Amps coming from the Solar panels, the batteries were at 489 Ah.
 This is when I started to think that there is a mystery here.
 The capacity should have been around 499 Ah.
 This is calculated by taking charge efficiency of 80% of 13 Amps for 2 hours giving 21 Ah. but subtracting background discharge of 2.5 Amps per hour, or 5 Ah gives a total of 499 Ah.
 So 489 Ah was way too low and probably the cause for the why it is difficult to charge the batteries off solar.

 This first experiment showed that consumption was ok, but charging was not.
 More equipment would be needed to isolate the problem.
-The leading theory was that the battery monitor was no correctly configured.
-Off to amazon to order a DC amp meter.
+The leading theory was that the battery monitor was not correctly configured.
+Off to amazon to order a DC amp meter and some other goodies.